gevhaz/hugo-theme-notrack/README.md

         weight: <Lower numbers will appear further to the left>
     ```

-# Other projects used in this theme
+## Other projects used in this theme

 The theme does not secretely download any resources from other websites
 or CDNs.
 It does, however, make use of two other projects where the
 files are included in this theme.

-## GNU FreeFont

 The fonts under static/fonts are parts of the project [GNU
 FreeFont](https://www.gnu.org/software/freefont/).
 They are licenced